pygos/init/README.md

-This directory contains the source code for a tiny service supervision framework devised for the Pygos system, consisting of an init daemon, a small syslog daemon, a _definitely_ non standards compliant cron implementation and various command line utilities.
+This directory contains the source code for a tiny service supervision framework devised for the Pygos system, consisting of an init daemon, a _definitely_ non standards compliant cron implementation and various command line utilities.

-The individual parts of the framework are designed to be independent of each other (for instance, the tiny syslogd is intended to work with *any* init system and other components of the framework don't depend on the presence of this *specific* syslog implementation) and everything that is not strictly part of the init system (such as the syslog daemon) can be disabled through the configure script.

 The programs of this package are developed first and foremost for GNU/Linux